 Kale is available at its best during winter months from November until March.
 Exposure of crop to light frost, in fact, enhances its eating quality.
 While harvesting, individual lower leaves may be picked either progressively as the main stem elongates or the whole plant is cut at the stem and packed in bundles.
 In the store, buy fresh green leaves featuring crispy, crunchy, brilliant dark blue-green color.

 Borecole, like chard, is an extremely perishable leafy vegetable, so should be used quickly once harvested.
 If at all to be stored in the refrigerator, set its temperature below 35 degrees F and high humidity level to maintain vitality.

 As in spinach, borecole should be washed thoroughly in clean running water and swished in saline water for about 10-15 minutes in order to remove soil, dirt, and any fungicide/insecticide residues.

 Just before cooking, remove tough stems, and separate wilted leaves from healthy ones.
-The leaves are generally blanched before use in cooking.
+The leaves are generally blanched before use in the dshes.

 Here are some serving tips: